s7manth/merchant-api/README.md

 This repository contains the source code for API for building a DAO.
-The main functionalities include maintaining User-Merchant, Merchant-Merchant, and User-User interactions regarding payments, offer and reward redemptions and issuing.
+The main functionalities include maintaining User-Merchant, Merchant-Merchant, and User-User interactions regarding payments, offer and reward issuing and redemptions.

 ### How to use this repository?